 Minarets take many different forms—from the famous spiral minaret of Samarra, to the tall, pencil minarets of Ottoman Turkey.
 Not solely functional in nature, the minaret serves as a powerful visual reminder of the presence of Islam.

 Most mosques also feature one or more domes, called qubba in Arabic.
 While not a ritual requirement like the mihrab, a dome does possess significance within the mosque—as a symbolic representation of the vault of heaven.
 The interior decoration of a dome often emphasizes this symbolism, using intricate geometric, stellate, or vegetal motifs to create breathtaking patterns meant to awe and inspire.
 Some mosque types incorporate multiple domes into their architecture (as in the Ottoman Süleymaniye Mosque pictured at the top of the page), while others only feature one.
 In mosques with only a single dome, it is invariably found surmounting the qibla wall, the holiest section of the mosque.
-The Great Mosque of Kairouan, in Tunisia (not pictured) has three domes: one atop the minaret, one above the entrance to the prayer hall, and one above the qibla wall.
+The Great Mosque of Kairouan in Tunisia has three domes: one atop the minaret, one above the entrance to the prayer hall, and one above the qibla wall.

 There are other decorative elements common to most mosques.
 For instance, a large calligraphic frieze or a cartouche with a prominent inscription often appears above the mihrab.
 In most cases the calligraphic inscriptions are quotations from the Qur’an, and often include the date of the building’s dedication and the name of the patron.
 Another important feature of mosque decoration are hanging lamps, also visible in the photograph of the Sultan Hasan mosque.
 Light is an essential feature for mosques, since the first and last daily prayers occur before the sun rises and after the sun sets.
 Before electricity, mosques were illuminated with oil lamps.
 Hundreds of such lamps hung inside a mosque would create a glittering spectacle, with soft light emanating from each, highlighting the calligraphy and other decorations on the lamps’ surfaces.
 Although not a permanent part of a mosque building, lamps, along with other furnishings like carpets, formed a significant—though ephemeral—aspect of mosque architecture.